marcsieber/ImageManipulation/README.md

 ##Features.
 - Blurred filter
 - Font filter
-- Save your newly image
+- Save your newly created image

 ## How to run
 1. Import the Project in your IDE.